Assembling the 3D Birdhouse

 2. I didn't show it in the video to save time, but I made the polymer clay sticks with an extruder.
 I baked them to cure them and then later on, I cut them with a knife before attaching them to the house with some bakeable adhesive.

 3. After your pieces are cool, remove them from your tile and assemble with a little bit of superglue.
+The superglue we used in the video is no longer available, but this is a great high-heat tolerant super glue.
 I found it easiest to attach the sides to the front and then add the back to the sides.
 Then take the whole thing and glue it to the bottom piece.

 4. Add liquid clay, bakeable adhesive, or solid clay to the joints on the inside of your house to reinforce the joints.
 Super glue bonds will weaken in the oven, so you really need to add some sort of clay to make sure your bonds are solid.
 I added a little bit of liquid clay to each corner.
 It dripped down the joints and eventually settled at the bottom, so that all of the joints on the inside of the house were reinforced with liquid clay.